GusRob/ChessAI/README.md

 ## This repository will consist of a self project in which i will attempt to:
   *  - [X] Create a functioning game engine for a standard 2D chess game
-  *  - [ ] Develop a basic cpu opponent to play against
+  *  - [ ] Develop a basic cpu opponent to play against human and itself
   *  - [ ] Evolve the cpu opponent to use more and more advanced concepts and as such be harder to beat

 ## Milestone Log